Please see our Covid-19 and APLS courses info page here for specific questions relating to this.

 2a.
 Complete the APLS three day provider course

 2b.
-Lodge an Expression of Interest by written or electronic communication to become an APLS instructor within 28 days of the completion of the APLS provider course.
-Upon receiving an EOI, the APLS office will confirm that the applicant has not already been nominated by their faculty and will forward an Application Pack to the applicant.
+Lodge an Expression of Interest via email to email@example.com to become an APLS instructor within 28 days of completion of the APLS provider course.
+Upon receiving an EOI, the APLS office will confirm that the applicant has not already been nominated by their faculty and will forward a self-nomination form to the applicant.
 The APLS Office will also notify the course director from the provider course to seek specific feedback on the applicant that may not be contained in the course report.
-An individual who lodges an EOI who has already been nominated by their course faculty does not need to go through this process and will be automatically invited to attend a GIC.
-The application pack must be completed and returned to APLS within a further 28 days.
+An individual who lodges a self-nomination EOI who has already been nominated by their course faculty does not need to go through this process and will be automatically invited to attend a GIC.
+The self-nomination form must be completed and returned to APLS within a further 28 days.
 It will include a statement from the applicant addressing key criteria and two structured referee reports supporting the application.
 It is preferred that both referees be APLS instructors, and mandatory that at least one is an APLS instructor.

 Click here for a list of desirable attributes for APLS instructors